oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 git rev-list --all | xargs git grep 'keyword'
 {% endhighlight %}

-The output was many concerning results which was another indication this process will take a while.
+There were many concerning results which was another indication this process will take a while.
 I decided to drop the bash scripting and go for an official tool for this purpose - Gitleaks.
 I picked it up because at the time it was the most recent and actively developed tool for secret detection and after months of experience with it I cannot recommend it enough.

 The Gitleaks findings were devastating - the secrets were not only all over the place, there was a variety of different types and worst of all - many, many, still active ones.
 Private keys, certificates, version control system tokens, passwords and connection strings were everywhere.
 Most of them were obfuscated, deleted or encrypted but only in the latest version of the code, without revoking the actual value that was "once" exposed in previous commits, as you can see from the following example: